loop

 Lets take our new vocabulary out for a spin!

-Exercise: (Reverse): Write down a type for revHelper
+Exercise: (Reverse): Write down a type for

 so that reverse'

-Exercise: (Halve): Write down a specification for halve
+Exercise: (Halve): Write down a specification for

-such that the subsequent “theorem” prop_halve_append
+such that the subsequent “theorem”

 is proved by LiquidHaskell.

-Hint: You may want to remind yourself about the dimension-aware signature for partition
+Hint: You may want to remind yourself about the

-from the earlier chapter.
+from the

-Exercise: (Membership): Write down a signature for elem
+Exercise: (Membership): Write down a signature for

 that suffices to verify test1

-and test2
+and

 .

-Next, lets use the refined list API to prove that various sorting routines return permutations of their inputs, that is, return output lists whose elements are the same as those of the input lists.4
+Next, let’s use the refined list API to prove that various sorting routines return permutations of their inputs, that is, return output lists whose elements are the same as those of the input lists.4

-Insertion Sort is the simplest of all the list sorting routines; we build up an (ordered) output list insert
+Insertion Sort is the simplest of all the list sorting

 Thus, the output of insert

-has all the elements of the input xs
+has all the elements of the

 , plus the new element x